Blocks Overview

 These blocks include...

-You will not see any of these blocks in the block palette until you have set up the corresponding tool (RSS/Blog It!, Socialize It!/Face It!, MailOut Manager (or Mailchimp or AWeber via Connected Services), Form Build It!, Content 2.0).
+You cannot use any of these blocks in the block palette until you have set up the corresponding tool (RSS/Blog It!, Socialize It!/Face It!, MailOut Manager (or Mailchimp or AWeber via Connected Services), Form Build It!, Content 2.0).

 Navigation Bar Block